 Is It a Good Idea to Make Your Own Tent Weights?

-While you can certainly make a canopy tent secure with home-made weights, you will want to double-check your work, have a test run in the wind, and make sure your weights will sufficiently secure your event tent!
+While you can certainly make a canopy tent secure with homemade DIY canopy weights, you will want to double-check your work, have a test run in the wind, and make sure your weights will sufficiently secure your event tent!
 Keeping your guests safe is of the utmost importance, and an airborne tent at high wind speeds can be a very real threat at an outdoor event.
 If you have event insurance or are renting a spot at an owned venue, make sure you understand what their requirements are for securing your tent.

 Tent Ballasting Guidelines

-If you have invested in event insurance, we highly recommend you stick to manufacturer recommendations on the weight you use to secure your tent, as you may face troubles if an accident occurs and you were not using the correct amount of weights.
+If you have invested in event insurance, we highly recommend you stick to manufacturer recommendations on the weight you use to secure your tent, as you may face troubles if an accident occurs and you were not using the correct amount of weight.
 However, when going to farmers’ markets, craft shows, and other similar events, the required tent weight is usually lower than manufacturer recommendations.
 Here are the tent weight recommendations to help you determine how much weight is needed to hold down a tent for your event.

 |Product Type||Manufacturer Weight Recommendation||Farmer & Craft Show Weight Requirement|